TechnitiumSoftware/DnsServer/APIDOCS.md

 - `domain`: The domain name for creating new zone.
 The value can be valid domain name, an IP address, or an network address in CIDR format.
 When value is IP address or network address, a reverse zone is created.
 - `type`: The type of zone to be created.
 Valid values are [`primary`, `secondary`, `stub`, `forwarder`].
 - `primaryNameServerAddresses` (optional): List of comma separated IP addresses of the primary name server.
 This optional parameter is used only with Secondary and Stub zones.
 If this parameter is not used, the DNS server will try to recursively resolve the primary name server addresses automatically.
+- `zoneTransferProtocol` (optional): The zone transfer protocol to be used by secondary zones.
+Valid values are [`tcp`, `tls`].
+- `tsigKeyName` (optional): The TSIG key name to be used by secondary zones.
+- `tsigSharedSecret` (optional): The TSIG shared secret to be used by secondary zones.
+- `tsigAlgorithm` (optional): The TSIG algorithm to be used by secondary zones.
 - `protocol` (optional): The DNS transport protocol to be used by the conditional forwarder zone.
 This optional parameter is used with Conditional Forwarder zones.
 Valid values are [`Udp`, `Tcp`, `Tls`, `Https`].
 Default UDP protocol is used when this parameter is missing.
 - `forwarder` (optional): The address of the DNS server to be used as a forwarder.
 This optional parameter is requred to be used with Conditional Forwarder zones.
 A special value `this-server` can be used as a forwarder which when used will forward all the requests internally to this DNS server such that you can override the zone with records and rest of the zone gets resolved via This Server.